CristianManta/contrastive-learning/README.md

-# ContrastiveTeamO
+# ContrastiveTeam0

-Tools to test out our contrastive loss models
+## Aplace to push new ideas for Contrastive Learning